thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

   <dlentry id="column">
     <dt>column</dt>
     <dd>The id of the column(s) being filtered on.
-When a Pinboard contains <a href="{{ site.baseurl }}/complex-search/linked-filters.html">linked filters</a>, or filters that affect visualizations based on more than one Worksheet, the primary filter column appears first in the list of columns in the TML.
+When a Liveboard contains <a href="{{ site.baseurl }}/complex-search/linked-filters.html">linked filters</a>, or filters that affect visualizations based on more than one Worksheet, the primary filter column appears first in the list of columns in the TML.
 The linked filter column appears after the primary filter column.</dd>
   </dlentry>

   <dlentry id="columns">